Statewide Probate and Trust Administration

 If you are an estate or trust beneficiary and you have a disagreement with the way that an estate or trust is being administered or you have cause to dispute a will or a trust, contact our office for a review of the issues and the related documents in the case, so you can determine the best way to proceed in seeking a remedy.

-Lauren uses her background in taxation to prepare accurate probate and trust accountings.
-For taxable estates, Lauren prepares Federal estate tax returns (Form 706) or gift tax returns (Form 709) or works together with your CPA to coordinate estate and trust administration with tax elections and filings.
+Attorney Richardson uses her background in taxation to prepare accurate probate and trust accountings.
+For taxable estates, she prepares Federal estate tax returns (Form 706) or gift tax returns (Form 709) or works together with your CPA to coordinate estate and trust administration with tax elections and filings.

 Our office handles probate and trust administration cases Statewide across Florida.

 Call for a free phone consultation.
-Lauren will help you determine whether you need to open an estate and how to handle other transfers that do not require probate.
+Attorney Richardson will help you determine whether you need to open an estate and how to handle other transfers that do not require probate.
 There are many steps to take when a loved one dies to protect your property rights.